hotdogee/rating-buster/README.md

 # Support Modules

 - RatingBuster_AlwaysBuffed: http://wow.curse.com/downloads/wow-addons/details/ratingbuster-alwaysbuffed.aspx
-  This addon enables RatingBuster to calculate selected buff effects even if you don't really have them.
+  This addon enables RatingBuster to consider the effects of selected buffs in the conversion even if the buffs are not currently active.

 # Features